White Zimbabweans: History

+Settlement

 In 1891, before Southern Rhodesia was established as a territory, it was estimated that about 1,500 Europeans resided there.
 This number grew slowly to around 75,000 in 1945.
-In the period 1945 to 1955, the white population doubled to 150,000, and during that decade 100,000 black people were forcibly resettled from farmland designated for white ownership.
-However, some members of the white farming community opposed the forced removal of black people from land designated for white ownership, and some even favoured the handover of underutilised "white land" to black farmers.
-For example, in 1947, Wedza white farmer Harry Meade unsuccessfully opposed the eviction of his black neighbour Solomon Ndawa from a 500 acre irrigated wheat farm.
+In the period 1945 to 1955, the White population doubled to 150,000, and during that decade 100,000 Black people were forcibly resettled from farmland designated for White ownership.
+However, some members of the White farming community opposed the forced removal of Black people from land designated for White ownership.
+Some favoured the transfer of underutilised "white land" to Black farmers.
+For example, in 1947, Wedza White farmer Harry Meade unsuccessfully opposed the eviction of his Black neighbour Solomon Ndawa from a 500 acre irrigated wheat farm.
 Meade represented Ndawa at hearings of the Land Commission and attempted to protect Ndawa from abusive questioning.

 Large-scale migration to Rhodesia did not begin until after the Second World War.
-At the colony's first comprehensive census in 1962, Rhodesia had 221,000 white residents.
-At its peak in the mid-1970s, Rhodesia's white population consisted of as many as 277,000.
-There were influxes of white immigrants from the 1940s through to the early-1970s.
-The most conspicuous group were former British servicemen in the immediate post-war period.
+At the colony's first comprehensive census in 1962, Rhodesia had 221,000 White residents.
+At its peak in the mid-1970s, Rhodesia's White population consisted of as many as 277,000.
+There were influxes of White settlers from the 1940s through to the early 1970s.
+The country saw a net gain of 9,400 White immigrants in 1971, the highest number since 1957 and the third highest on record.
+In the immediate postwar period, the most conspicuous group were former British servicemen.
 However, many of the new immigrants were refugees from Communism in Europe; others were former service personnel from British India, or came from the former Kenya Colony, the Belgian Congo, Zambia, Algeria, and Mozambique.
-For a time, Rhodesia provided something of a haven for white people who were retreating from decolonisation elsewhere in Africa and Asia.
+For a time, Rhodesia provided something of a haven for White people who were retreating from decolonisation elsewhere in Africa and Asia.
+In 1974 the Smith government launched a massive campaign to attract one million Europeans to settle in the country.

-Post-World War II Rhodesian white settlers were considered different in character from earlier Rhodesian settlers and those from other British colonies, such as Kenya, where settlers were perceived to be drawn from "the officer class" and from the British landowning class.
-By contrast, settlers in Rhodesia after the Second World War were perceived as being drawn from lower social strata and were treated accordingly by the British authorities; as Peter Godwin wrote in The Guardian, "Foreign Office mandarins dismissed white Rhodesians as lower middle class, no more than provincial clerks and artisans, the lowly NCOs of empire."
+Post-World War II Rhodesian White settlers were considered different in character from earlier Rhodesian settlers and those from other British colonies.
+In Kenya, settlers were perceived to be drawn from "the officer class" and from the British landowning class.
+By contrast, settlers in Rhodesia after the Second World War were perceived as being drawn from lower social strata and were treated accordingly by the British authorities.
+As Peter Godwin wrote in The Guardian, "Foreign Office mandarins dismissed Rhodesians as lower middle class, no more than provincial clerks and artisans, the lowly NCOs of empire."